The Fifth Monarchists

 John Simpson and Morgan Llwyd moderated their opinions during the mid-1650s, but other members of the sect remained uncompromisingly militant.
 In 1657, a Fifth Monarchist plot for an uprising against Cromwell was discovered and the ringleader Thomas Venner imprisoned until the Protectorate ended in 1659.
 During the political turmoil that followed the fall of the Protectorate, rumours of imminent Fifth Monarchist uprisings contributed to the sense of instability in the nation and to the belief that there could be no settled order unless the King returned.

-After the Restoration, Venner led a desperate Fifth Monarchy uprising in London in January 1661, which resulted in a street battle with soldiers and about 40 deaths.
-Venner and his followers were rounded up and hanged.
+The Restoration was a devastating blow for the Fifth Monarchists.
+The regicide Saints Harrison, Jones and Carew were executed in October 1660.
+Other leaders were imprisoned.
+Strict censorship and a ban on religious meetings outside the established church quickly drove the movement underground.
+In January 1661, Thomas Venner led a desperate Fifth Monarchy uprising in London.
+Venner's Uprising resulted in a street battle with soldiers and about forty deaths.
+Venner and his followers were rounded up and executed.
 The failure of Venner's Rising was followed by repressive legislation aimed at the suppression of all nonconformist sects.

 Christopher Hill, The World Turned Upside Down (London 1972)